Acktarius/conceal-assistant/README.md

 ## Node service shall be named: ccx-guardian.service
 ## Mining service shall be named: ccx-mining.service (1)

+* 2 miner template are available for purpose of guidance , and if used, would be mining to Conceal Network donation address *

-Node.JS, NPM, and Nodemon are required :
+Node.JS, NPM, and Nodemon are required, sensors is needed to get Gpu temp and power info :

 ```
 sudo apt update